scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Voice In Plus

-Voice In is a plug-in for Google Chrome and Microsoft Edge web browsers that uses the Google API.
+Voice In, a unique plugin for Google Chrome and Microsoft Edge web browsers, that uses Google API to provide a dictation and voice recognition experience.
-The plug-in operates in most text areas of web pages.
+The plugin operates in most text areas of web pages.
 These text areas include those of web-based email packages and online sites that support distraction-free writing.
 These text areas also include the Markdown and code cells of Jupyter notebooks.
-Voice In also works in various plain text documents opened in Jupyter Lab for online writing.
+Voice In also works in plain text documents opened in Jupyter Lab for online writing.
-Obviously, Voice In will not work in standalone applications that support the editing of Jupyter notebooks, such as the Jupyter Lab app, the nteract app, and external text editors, such as VS Code, that support the editing of Jupyter notebooks.
+Voice In will not work in standalone applications that support the editing of Jupyter notebooks, such as the Jupyter Lab app, the nteract app, and external text editors, such as VS Code, that support the editing of Jupyter notebooks.

 After Voice-In Plus is activated, it will listen for words for 3 minutes before automatically shutting down.
 It is very accurate with a word error rate that is well below 10\%.
-It can pick out words in spite of background ambient noise, such as traffic or bird songs.
+It can pick out words, such as traffic or bird songs, despite background ambient noise.
-The language model is quite robust in that dictation can be performed out without the use of an external microphone.
+The language model is quite robust in that dictation can be performed without an external microphone.
 For example, the built-in microphone available in the MacBook Pro laptop computer is sufficient.
 In contrast, other VSR software requires high-quality external microphones.
 The need to use an external microphone imposes a motivational barrier.